-Yes, there are events taking place in England, Wales, Scotland and Northern Ireland.
+Yes, there are events taking place in England, Wales, Scotland, Northern Ireland and internationally.

 We aim to involve as many people as possible across the UK with the centenary of the First World War, with a particular focus on young people.
-The first season was experienced by over 19 million people.
+So far more than 30 million people have experienced the programme.

 14-18 NOW is funded by the National Lottery through the Heritage Lottery Fund and Arts Council England, and by the Department for Digital, Culture, Media and Sport.
 We also rely on additional funds that come from a range of sources including public funding, trusts and foundations, individuals and corporate supporters.
 The list of current supporters is here.
 Fundraising is overseen by the board, under the chairmanship of Vikki Heywood.